Analysis: Rashaad Penny injury opens door for C.J. Prosise to again show his worth to Seahawks

 - Introducing the Seattle Times' 2018 preseason state high school football rankings

-The Seahawks confirmed Wednesday that Penny had surgery to fix a fracture on the pointer finger on his left hand in Philadelphia suffered during a pass rush drill on Monday.
+The Seahawks confirmed Wednesday that Penny had surgery, in Philadelphia, to fix a fracture on the pointer finger on his left hand, suffered during a pass rush drill on Monday.

 But Carroll said after Wednesday’s practice the prognosis on Penny is better than originally thought.